 For example, the kingdom of Khotan, at the Chinese end of the Silk Road, was overrun by Muslim Karakhanids in 1006.
 “We came down on them like a flood, We went out among their cities, We tore down the idol-temples, We shat on the Buddha's head!”
 Mahmud al-Kashgari.
 As a result, Buddhist monks sealed up the nearby Library Cave of the Magao Grottoes or Caves of the Thousand Buddhas.
 This site contained tens of thousands of manuscripts, including several copies of the oldest known published work, the Diamond Sutra.
 Those contents were looted by the Austrian Aurel Stein, then a Frenchman called Pelliot, then Japanese, Russian and Chinese late-comers who scattered them to various capitals.
 Nowadays, the International Dunhuang Project is digitally consolidating all those collections.
 This from http://en.wikipedia.org/wiki/Mogao_Caves.

 China’s capital, Ch’ang-an (population: one million), burned down in 24.
+The Chinese library of Wang Mang was destroyed in 2372 (I footnoted every reference in Learners to Fernando Baez’s A Universal History of the Destruction of Books: From Ancient Sumer to Modern Iraq with the page number of his book where I found it).
 Pan Ku and his sister, Pan Chao, compiled the Han Shu (History of the Han) circa 70.
 They began a long tradition of including a bibliography in dynastic histories.
 Unfortunately, three library catastrophes nullified further Han progress.
 Lo-yang, the Han capital, burned down circa 200.
 More books were lost when government functionaries fled back to Ch’ang-an.
 It burned down in turn in 208.
 Lao-tse, the founder of Taoism, was Court Archivist under the Chou c.
 220. Nearly four hundred years of the Warring States Period (220-581) destroyed most Chinese book collections.
 In his Lang Huan Chi, Chang Hua (232-300) laments a vast imaginary library filled with precious ancient manuscripts long gone.
 By 279, the Western Tsin Dynasty’s catalog totaled 30,000 volumes.

 The Chinese held the Huns out beyond their Great Wall fortifications (or paid them off) for six centuries.
-Those invaders finally broke through and pillaged the Chin capitals, Loyang and Ch’ang-an, in 312.
-Their destructive dominion lasted until 581.
+Those invaders finally broke through and pillaged the Chin capitals, Loyang and Ch’ang-an, in 311 and 316.72 Their destructive dominion lasted until 581.
 The Liang Dynasty built up a 140,000-volume collection.
-Unfortunately but predictably, that library burned down in 554.
-A giant Buddhist grotto library was built in Hopei during the Six Dynasties Period from 221 to 589.
+Unfortunately, Emperor Yuan set fire to his own library in 554.72 A giant Buddhist grotto library was built in Hopei during the Six Dynasties Period from 221 to 589.
 Over the next thousand years, this collection would accumulate many Confucian classics by incising them in raw stone on the cave’s walls.
 A similar facility was established next to the National Academy.

 Circa 600, Niu Hung wrote a memorandum to the Sui Emperor about the destruction of preceding libraries.
 He suggested that imperial collections should be augmented by copying books from private collections.
 The Chia-tse palace accumulated 370,000 volumes by following this new policy.
-In 605, the Chinese emperor, Liu Fang, sacked Indrapura, the Cham capital.
+It would be destroyed after 621.72 In 605, the Chinese emperor, Liu Fang, sacked Indrapura, the Cham capital.
 In 754, the population of China was about fifty-three million; it fell to seventeen million by 764.

 Two key texts on Japanese history disappeared: the Kokki (National Record), during the Isshi (Itsushi) Incident in 645, and the Tennoki at some later date.

 In 758, Arabs and Persians sacked the city of Canton.
-A British collector bought a copy of the Buddhist Diamond Sutra dating from 868, at Tun-huang in 1907.
+Wuzong ordered 4,600 Buddhist temples destroyed in 845.73 A British collector bought a copy of the Buddhist Diamond Sutra dating from 868, at Tun-huang in 1907.
 It is the oldest known printed book, which many Buddhist sects acknowledge as their supreme text.

 Actually, the loss of Chinese technological superiority can be laid at the hooves of the Mongol Horde and its ninety-year suppression of Chinese culture, followed by centuries of mixed rule that slavishly imitated the Mongols, if only in military tyranny and technological backwardness.
 Sorta like African tyrants, like Idi Amin, imitating the brutality of White colonial predecessors.